pangnasun/ConnectionsLab/Week-8_Socket/Project2_Proposal/readMe.md

 ### Journey
 #### 1. Testing audio chat
-I started by working with *Peerjs* to try to create real time communication on my webpage.
+I started by working with *Peerjs* to try to create a real time communication on my webpage.
+I have not been able to make a fully functioning chat box yet, but I have made somme progress after reading the documentation.

 *index.js*
 ```